The1stWii2/Segfault4/README.md

  messages, Commands, and perhaps other methods.
  - **Pin Message** – A Module to allow allowed users to post embeds to predetermined channels.
- - **Portal** - An aptly named Module that'll let users move the conversation to another channel, whilst keeping them linked by having **Segfault** post connected buttons.

  ## Hold on, if that's the _planned_ stuff, what's actually included?
  Er...
-A dummy `debug` command that doesn't do anything and a command that performs a soft reset.
+A dummy `debug` command that doesn't do anything, a command that performs a soft reset, but is disabled, and a command that just links 2 channels together.